Li-Tian/neo/Documentation/articles/cryptography/hash_algorithm.md

 ### Murmur3

-　  Murmur is kind of non-encryption hash algorithm and suits general hash indexing.
+　  Murmur is kind of non-cryptographic hash algorithm and suits general hash indexing.
 It is proposed by Austin Appleby in 2008.
-These has been several derived variants published to public domain.
-Murmur's random distribution feature works better for key with strong regularity compared to other popular hash algorithms.
+Later several derived variants are released.
+Compared with other popular hash functions, Murmur's random distribution features perform better for regular keys.

 Features：